Marko-Obradovic/azure-notes/azure-notes.md

 Action group: A collection of notification + action preferences associate with one or more alerts.

-Services that use Azzure Advisor to notify when an alert is triggered:
+Services that use Azure Advisor to notify when an alert is triggered:
 - Azure Monitor
 - Service Health
 - Azure Advisor